madcodemonkey/Azure.Search/CustomBlobIndexer/README.md

 # Running
 1. Run the "CustomBlobIndexer" function.
 2. If you haven't created an index, first hit the  IndexCreator: [GET,POST] http://localhost:7071/api/IndexCreator to create the index.
 3. Upload a document to the my-files container to trigger the blob indexer.
+This can be done manually via the portal.

 # Notes
 - A blob trigger was used to make this demo easier to understand and play with; however, it's not the best way to trigger on a blob change.
 Using Event Grid is a better choice